StianGabrielsen/StianGabrielsen/README.md

 I'm Stian Gabrielsen, a passionate developer exploring the fascinating world of web development and server management!

-- 🔭 **What I’m currently working on:** I'm developing a PHP server, self-hosted on a Raspberry Pi.
-This project is allowing me to blend my interest in hardware with my love for software development.
+- 🔭 **What I’m currently working on:** I'm currently working on front-end webdevelopment using HTML and CSS ATM.
 - 🌱 **What I’m currently learning:** My journey currently involves delving into web development.
 I'm picking up new skills and technologies every day, making sure I stay on the cutting edge of development practices.
 - 👯 **Collaboration:** I’m looking forward to collaborating with talented developers like [Simon Sandvik Lee](https://github.com/sandviklee) and [Sverre Nystad](https://github.com/SverreNystad).
 I believe in the power of teamwork and learning from others.
 - 🤔 **Seeking help:** I’m on the lookout for guidance in mastering the fundamentals of Frontend.
 If you have expertise in these areas, let’s connect!
 - 💬 **Ask me about:** Feel free to ask me about PHP development, managing Raspberry Pi servers, and transitioning into web development.
 I'm always eager to share my experiences and learn from others.
+Also any tips would be great.
 - 📫 **How to reach me:** The best way to reach me is "stianbga@stud.ntnu.no" I’m always open to interesting conversations and new opportunities.
 - 😄 **Pronouns:** He/Him.
 - 🏦 **Education:** NTNU Webdesign